-Students will participate in the Worlds of Fun Music Festival hosted by the University of Missouri.
-Field trips will include a trip to the Reuter Organ Factory, Kauffman Center for the Performing Arts, Bales Recital Hall, University of Kansas Music Dept., to name a few.
+Field trips will include a trip to the Kauffman Center for the Performing Arts, Bales Recital Hall, University of Kansas Music Dept., to name a few.

 The Upper School choir students will continue to have successful performances at their concerts, and they will have a deeper knowledge of how those successful performances happened.
-Some of these students will have successful performances at KSHSAA competitions.
+Some of these students will have successful solo performances at KSHSAA competitions.
 Graduating students will take these skills on to university.

-Course Title: Instrumental Music

-Texts Used: Various music scores
+Course Title:Instrumental MusicGrade:6-12Texts Used:Various music scores